Aug 27, 2020

 [ARCHIVE CLIP, George Carlin: I don't like words that hide the truth.
 I don't like words that conceal reality.
 I don't like euphemisms.
 And American English is loaded with euphemisms, because Americans have a lot of trouble dealing with reality.]

 SOREN: But Carlin's real point was that it, like, dulls our reactions to it.
-That it actually has, like, a kind of a negative effect.
+That it actually has, like, a kind of negative effect.

 [ARCHIVE CLIP, George Carlin: And it gets worse with every generation.]

 SOREN: And he has this whole bit.
-It's about shell-shock becoming PTSD.
+It's about shell shock becoming PTSD.

-ADAM GOPNIK: No, he goes -- no, it goes -- it's in four different things.
+ADAM GOPNIK: No, he goes—no, it goes—it's in four different things.

 [ARCHIVE CLIP, George Carlin: In the First World War, that condition was called shell shock.]